DragonMinded/minidragon/README.md

  * LOADI - Load immediate stored in next memory cell to A. Can load any 8-bit value.
  * ADDI - Add immediate sign-extended to A, no carry.
 Can add values between -32 and 31.
 Affects ZF and CF.
  * INV - Bitwise invert A. Affects ZF and CF.
- * SHL - Shift A left by 1, set carry to top bit shifted out.
+ * SHL - Shift A left by 1, setting the bottom bit to 0, set carry to top bit shifted out.
 Affects ZF and CF.
- * SHR - Shift A right by 1, set carry to bottom bit shifted out.
+ * SHR - Shift A right by 1, setting the top bit to 0, set carry to bottom bit shifted out.
+Affects ZF and CF.
+ * RCL - Shift A left by 1, setting bottom bit to the carry flag, set carry to top bit shifted out.
+Affects ZF and CF.
+ * RCR - Shift A right by 1, setting top bit to the carry flag, set carry to bottom bit shifted out.
+Affects ZF and CF.
+ * ROL - Shift A left by 1, setting the bottom bit to the shifted out top bit, set carry to top bit shifted out.
+Affects ZF and CF.
+ * ROR - Shift A right by 1, setting the top bit to the shifted our bottom bit, set carry to bottom bit shifted out.
 Affects ZF and CF.
  * ADD - Add contents of memory location PC to A register.
 Affects ZF and CF.
  * ADC - Add contents of memory location PC to A register, with carry in from flags.
 Affects ZF and CF.
  * AND - And contents of memory location PC against A register.
 Affects ZF and CF.